chrisman-io/KubeADM-and-Calico-EE-Cluster/README.md

 Initialized Master Node with CIDR range 10.10.0.0/16 - Cluster token found in cluster_token.txt
 ```

 On the master node the token for worker nodes to join the cluster is contained in the newly created file cluster_token.txt.
-Repeat the initial setup on each node using the `setup.sh` script.

 ## Master Node Preparation ##
 Storage is required in order to provision the Calico EE components for logging and reporting.
 This guides walks through configuring a local volume one of the Kubernetes Nodes.
 This requires creating a Persistant Volume and enables mounting to the local Node directory.
-For this installation a directory of /var/log/calico-ee is created on Node k8s-worker-01 prior to the following steps.
+For this installation a directory of /var/log/calico-ee is created on Node k8s-worker-01 prior to the following steps e.g. `mkdir /var/log/calico-ee`.

+Run the follow on the master node:

 ```
 kubectl apply -f ./storage/storageclass.yaml kubectl apply -f ./storage/es-pv.yaml
 ```

-Run the `calico-ee-setup.sh` script to begin installation of the Calico CNI and Calico EE components.
+Run the `calico-ee-setup.sh` script on the master node to begin installation of the Calico CNI and Calico EE components.
 The config.json file is expected at the root of this cloned directory.

 ```
 bash calico-ee-setup.sh